Is there a separate admissions procedure for students with disabilities?

 Are tutoring services available?

-Students registered with Disability Services are eligible for four hours of free peer tutoring per course/per week from the Academic Advancement Center (when available).
+Students registered with Student Accessibility Services are eligible for four hours of free peer tutoring per course/per week from the Academic Advancement Center (when available).
 Writing tutors are available at no cost for all students in the Writing Center in the Alden Library.
 Supplemental Instruction is group tutoring provided for many high-risk classes.

-Is there a fee for Disability Services?
+Is there a fee for Student Accessibility Services?

 No, the provision of reasonable accommodations is provided at no additional cost to the student.